 Today is Black Friday, one of the – if not THE – busiest shopping day of the year.
 But usually, we don’t have to wait until now to see tempting discounts of up to 70% everywhere around us.
 In most countries, the sales last for more than a week.
-So it comes as no surprise that retailers start flooding us days in advance with Black Friday promotions on public transport, Instagram, and stores.
+So it comes as no surprise that retailers start flooding us days in advance with Black Friday promotions on public transport, social media, and stores.
 What is your response when surrounded by all these supposed must-get deals?
 Are you just about to snag a bargain as reading this?
 We will pass.
 And here’s why.

 1. We Don’t Want Ethical Brands To Be Under Pressure